frederic-perez/AmE-dictionary/data/dictionary.md

 __fireworks display__ _A fireworks display will be held on Sunday._
 __first and foremost__ :two::hammer:
 __first port of call__ _idiom_ The first place where one stops to visit, accomplish something, or begin a process.
 Taken from nautical terminology, referring to the first port that a seafaring vessel calls in to at the beginning of a voyage.
-__first-in-class__ First-in-class drugs are ones that use a new and unique mechanism of action for treating a medical condition.
+__first-in-class__ _adj_ :two: (first in class) First-in-class drugs are ones that use a new and unique mechanism of action for treating a medical condition.
 These products are often referred to as innovative and cited as offering new treatment options for patients.
 __firstborn__
 __firsthand__ _n_ :two::hammer:
 __fish boning__ _Graphics-oriented brainstorming techniques: mind mapping, clustering, patterning, webbing, and fish boning._